rki-mf1/2023-Workshop-MISSIoN-Nanopore/README.md

 This course material is partly based on the following resources and on contributions from great people:

-* Sebastian "Raverjay" Krautwurst, FSU Jena
+* Sebastian "Raverjay" Krautwurst, FSU Jena, some Linux and ONT content
 * Workshop structure inspired by [https://github.com/cinemaparis/2023](https://github.com/cinemaparis/2023)
+* Some ONT intro slides from Josh Quick, [original](https://github.com/cinemaparis/2023/blob/main/day1-Tuesday/slides-Quick.pdf)